iAJTin/iPdfWriter/documentation/iTin.Utilities.Pdf.Writer/PdfInput/Index.md

 # PdfInput.Index property

-Gets or sets a value that contains input index.
+Gets or sets a Result that contains input index.

 ```csharp
 public int Index { get; set; }
 ```

-## Property Value

-A Int32 that contains input index.

 ## See Also